 The thrill that had raced through me started to diminish after 2 failed application attempts.
 In that moment, I realized how woefully unprepared I was.
 According to the program director, applying to take the NREMT was a simple and painless process.
 Not true!
 Clearly he hadn’t been on the phone with the company like I had!

 The moon has to be .67 degrees west, with a north wind, and your computer angled towards the sun’s rays…I’m kidding.
 But it certainly can feel like that!

 I watched as classmates shared their successes and failures on Facebook.
 At least they had taken the test!
 I was playing telephone, and emailing my program director in an effort to get that far!
-Eventually, I connected with NREMT.
-And they had answers!
+Eventually, I received an answer from the NREMT.

 Answers, it turned out, I didn’t want to hear.
 Wait until your 18, give us more money, and apply again.

 If I could’ve gotten my certification without the hassle, would I?
 Nah.
 This whole process has taught me how to communicate; a skill I badly needed to learn!

 Do I like waiting?
 Not even a little bit.
 But my hindsight is clear enough that I realize, in the midst of late nights and stressful phone calls, when my confidence and commitment were tested, that I learned to hold my own.
 I had to find solutions.
 I had to make decisions and stick with them; something anyone who knows me can tell you I don’t do well!
 I pushed through anxiety so bad my hands trembled and sweat greased my palms.